 This women-owned and family-run company makes an unconventionally shaped brush.
 The toothbrush head may seem way too wide, but this extra large size has a few benefits: it reduces the chances that you’re going to brush too hard by spreading out all that pressure over a larger surface area.
 It’s also great at reducing the biofilm and brushing at the free margin of the gums.

-The toothbrush head deflects slightly backwards to help reduce brushing too hard as well.
+The toothbrush head deflects slightly backward to help reduce brushing too hard as well.